The holiday spirit: Tips for drinking in moderation this season

 How to get help

-If you’re struggling with your alcohol use, know you’re not alone, and help is available.
-Talk to a health-care professional today or call 310-MHSU (6478).
+If you’re reconsidering your relationship with alcohol, know you’re not alone, and help is available.
+Talk to a health-care professional or call 310-MHSU (6478).
 There may be free or low-cost treatment options in your community or online.

 There are also safe and effective medications available to treat alcohol use disorder.
 Learn more about our online self-referral service, Virtual Addiction Medicine.

-If you’re experiencing feelings of hopelessness and thoughts of self-harm, these services are available 24 hours a day, seven days a week, including holidays:
+If you’re experiencing feelings of hopelessness or thoughts of self-harm, you can call one of these numbers.
+These services are available 24 hours a day, seven days a week, including holidays:

 Check out more stories like this